 Claudia Wald is an administrator at the CUNY Urban Food Policy Institute and Healthy CUNY as well as a project manager for the Safe and Healthy Relationships Project.
 She has over six years experience on interventions specifically targeting anti-violence initiatives in LGBTQ, immigrant, communities of color, and low-income communities.Claudia holds a Masters degree in social work from the Silberman School of Social Work at Hunter College.

 Youyi Lu is Research Assistant for the Institute's evaluation of the New York City Housing Authority (NYCHA) Urban Agriculture Initiative, part of Building Healthy Communities.
 Her primary interests in public health policy and urban food environment stem from her diverse experience, including food safety and nutrition advocacy, organizational wellness research and implementation, as well as food business marketing.
-She recently graduated with a Master of Science in Nutrition from Columbia University.
+She recently graduated with an MS in Nutrition from Columbia University.
 She holds another Master’s degree from George Washington University School of Business.